agm024/agm024/README.md

-- 👋 Hi, I’m @agm024
+- 👋 Hi, I'm @agm024
-- ❤️ I’m interested in Photography, Computer programming
+- ❤️ I'm passionate about Photography and Computer Programming.
-- 🌱 I am a HTML, Python, C, CSS, Javascript, SQL developer
+- 🌱 I'm skilled in HTML, Python, C, CSS, JavaScript, and SQL.
-- ✨ I have completed course CS50x from Harvard
+- ✨ I have recently completed the CS50x course from Harvard.
 <!---
 agm024/agm024 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.👀